 PROGRAMME LOCATION

-You’ve probably heard a great deal about the U.K., but what makes Oxford stand out?
+You’ve probably heard a great deal about the UK, but what makes Oxford stand out?
 Read the FAQ below to find out.

 Where does the programme take place?